Filip Kiss: Ross County

 On 8 January 2014, Kiss signed for Scottish Premiership side Ross County on loan until the end of the season.
 He made his debut on 11 January 2014, scoring twice in a 3–3 draw against Partick Thistle.
 He scored two more in his next game, a week later: for the second, he "picked up the ball 30 yards away from the Dundee United goal and sent a curling ball into the top right-hand corner."
 Kiss returned to Cardiff at the end of his loan having scored six times in 17 appearances.
 On 6 August 2014, Ross County announced they had re-signed Kiss on a season-long loan.

 FK Haugesund

 On 19 August 2015, Kiss joined Norwegian club FK Haugesund on a season-long loan.

+KFC Komarno

+On 2 July 2025, it was announced that Kiss would be joining KFC Komárno, signing a two year contract.

 International career

 Kiss has represented both Slovakia U-19 and Slovakia U-21.
 He had a spell as the captain of the Under-21 team.
 Kiss made his debut for Slovakia's senior team in a 3–1 friendly victory over Israel on 5 March 2014.